-Worried that a shared company newsroom will get messy fast?
-No need :) Remember, you can set individual permissions for every team member in your Prezly account – so if you want just one person in charge of updating your internal newsroom, you can easily make that happen.
+Worried that a shared company site will get messy fast?
+No need :) Remember, you can set individual permissions for every team member in your Prezly account – so if you want just one person in charge of updating your internal site, you can easily make that happen.

 You can change these settings however you like, whenever you like through your team permissions page.